Jacquesng/Privo/DIG-ON.pdf.md

 # Risk to Objectives

-Dilligence Incternational Group seeks to manage risk to Objectives through professional management strategies and tactics, including:
+Privo IT, LLC seeks to manage risk to Objectives through professional management strategies and tactics, including:

  * Rigorous hiring practices
  * Employee performance reviews